-Applications for the program beginning Summer 2015 will be available beginning October 1, 2014.
+Applications for the program beginning Summer 2015 are now open!
 Applications that are complete by February 15, 2015 will be given priority consideration for admissions.
 After this date, applications will be considered on a rolling basis until April 1, 2015.
 Applications may close prior to April 1, 2015 if the program reaches capacity before that date.

 Application to the Master of Arts in Applied Anthropology is a four-step process.

 First, confirm eligibility for HSU Graduate Admissions as described in the HSU online catalog.

 In addition to the requirements of HSU Graduate Admissions (as described in the catalog), the following prerequisites have been set for eligibility to apply to the MA in Applied Anthropology program:

 - BA or BS in Anthropology, Archaeology, or related field (must be completed prior to beginning program).
 If BA/BS is not in Anthropology or Archaeology, applicants may still apply if they can demonstrate sufficient preparation to pursue intended course of study in the Applied Anth MA.
 If you are unsure if your previously degree is applicable, please contact the graduate coordinator.

 - GPA: Minimum 3.0 in undergraduate major and last 60 attempted units of bachelor’s degree.
 The Anthropology Department may make exceptions to this requirement on a case-by-case basis; students with a GPA below 3.0 may still apply to the program.

 - GRE scores are not required, but applicants may submit them as demonstration of academic ability if they desire.

 - Previous undergraduate field/research/applied experience in area of concentration preferred but not required.